Affiliations and partnerships

 By mobilising the academic community at Monash University, by funding a range of overseas research projects, and by collecting a better evidence base of Oxfam’s impact, the Partnership works to generate new knowledge and ideas that can improve Oxfam Australia’s development projects.

 The Partnership also works to engage and inspire the Monash student body in a number of important ways.
 Since 2008, for example, the Oxfam-Monash Partnership has sent 42 Monash students to South Africa to work with Oxfam’s partner organisations as part of the Oxfam Student Placement Program.

 Click here to find out more about the Partnership and its work.

 Oxfam International Youth Partnerships and Developmental Leadership Program Partnership

 In December 2010, the Oxfam International Youth Partnerships (OIYP) Program formed a partnership with the Developmental Leadership Program (DLP).
 The DLP is an AusAID funded initiative that brings together business, academic and civil society partners from around the world to explore the role of human agency in the process of development.
 The DLP addresses an important gap in international thinking and policy about the critical role played by leaders, elites and coalitions in the politics of development.

-The OIYP and DLP Partnership aims to develop a deeper understanding of the role of political dynamics and leadership in shaping development outcomes.
-Central to the OIYP and DLP partnership is developing high quality theoretical and action research that explores the critical role of leadership in enabling development to happen, as well as informing appropriate international aid policies, programs and operations.
+The OIYP and DLP Partnership aims to develop a deeper understanding of how political dynamics and leadership shape development outcomes.
+Central to the OIYP and DLP Partnership is the development of high quality theoretical and action research that explores the critical role of leadership in enabling development to happen, as well as informing appropriate international aid policies, programs and operations.

 Some additional case studies being conducted by DLP/Partners are available on the DLP website.